wentasah/novaboot/README.md

     The same as --exiton -re --exiton _regex_.

+- --exiton-timeout=_seconds_

+    By default **--exiton** waits for the string match forever.
+When this option is specified, "exiton" timeouts after the specifies number of seconds and novaboot returns non-zero exit code.

 - -i, --interactive

     Setup things for interactive use of target.
 Your terminal will be